Canon 6D Mark II vs Fujifilm X-T2

 Body comparison: Canon 6D Mark II vs Fujifilm X-T2

 An illustration of the physical size and weight of the Canon 6D Mark II and the Fujifilm X-T2 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is notably smaller (23 percent) than the Canon 6D Mark II.
 Moreover, the X-T2 is markedly lighter (34 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.